Quansight-Labs/quansight-labs-site/posts/2021/05/rethinking-jupyter-documentation.md

 You can use ``np.einsum('i->', a)`` ...
 ```

-If the longer form, which makes the reference into a link when viewing rendered
+In the longer form, which makes the reference into a link when viewing rendered
 documentation, it is difficult to read when shown as help documentation:

 ```rst
 You can use :py:func:`np.einsum('i->', a) <numpy.einsum>` ...
 ```

-This also leads to long discussions about which syntax to use in advance areas,
+This also leads to long discussions about which syntax to use in advanced areas,
 like formulas in [Sympy's docstrings](https://github.com/sympy/sympy/issues/14964).

 Many projects have to implement dynamic docstrings; for example to include all
-the parameter a function or class would pass down using ``**kwargs`` (search
+the parameters a function or class would pass down using ``**kwargs`` (search
-matplotlib source for `_kwdoc` , or pandas DataFrame for example).
+the matplotlib source code for `_kwdoc` for example, or look at the ``pandas.DataFrame`` implementation).

 This can make it relatively difficult for authors and contributors to properly
 maintain and provide comprehensive docs.